-Our Vice President of Sales, Americas, Ron Miiller, is eligible for a quarterly non-equity incentive plan compensation award based on a percentage of software revenue recognized during each quarter of the fiscal year.
-Mr. Miiller's non-equity incentive plan compensation is a tiered commission based plan where he is rewarded for software revenue achievement in the United States, South America, Canada and Mexico.
-Based on the software revenue targets provided for the United States, South America, Canada and Mexico, Mr. Miiller's target non-equity incentive plan compensation potential for fiscal 2010 was \$67,250 per quarter, or a total annual amount equal to 100% of his base salary.
-No payment is made for less than 70% achievement of the target software revenue amount.
+Our Senior Vice President of Worldwide Sales, Ron Miiller, was eligible for a quarterly non-equity incentive plan compensation award based on a percentage of software revenue recognized during each quarter of the fiscal year.
+Prior to April 2011, Mr. Miiller was our Vice President Sales, Americas and his fiscal 2011 non-equity incentive plan compensation was a tiered commission based plan where he was rewarded for software revenue achievement in the United States, South America, Canada and Mexico.
+Based on the software revenue targets provided for the United States, South America, Canada and Mexico, Mr. Miiller's target non-equity incentive plan compensation potential for fiscal 2011 was \$67,250 per quarter, or a total annual amount equal to \$269,000.
+No quarterly payment is made for less than 70% achievement of the target software revenue amount.
 The following table details the relationship between the percentage of the software revenue target achieved to the percentage of the \$67,250 quarterly commission award earned.

-Target Ach ieved in Relatio on to Commiss ion Award Ear med
+Target Achieved in Relation to Commission Award Earned

 Percentage of target

 software revenue

 achieved 70% 75% 80% 85% 90% 95% 100%

-Percentage of commission award earned 40% 50% 60% 70% 80% 95% 100%
+Percentage of commission

+award earned 40% 50% 60% 70% 80% 95% 100%

 The maximum quarterly commission payout allowed under Mr. Miiller's compensation plan is 100% of the applicable software revenue target.
 In addition, half of any commission dollar amount not earned in a particular quarter due to underperformance is added to the following quarter's targeted commission amount that is eligible to be earned.
-In order to provide an additional incentive for significant over-achievement of the software revenue attained, Mr. Miiller was eligible for an annual over-achievement bonus that contains an additional pay-out up to \$100,000, or approximately 37% of his base salary.
+In order to provide an additional incentive for significant over-achievement of the software revenue attained, Mr. Miiller was eligible for an annual over-achievement bonus that contains an additional pay-out up to \$100,000, or approximately 36% of his ending fiscal 2011 base salary.